sunfounder/euler-kit/docs/source/espproject/esp_piano.rst

         * Open the ``1.6_ws_piano.py`` file under the path of ``euler-kit/esp8266`` or copy this code into Thonny, then click "Run Current Script" or simply press F5 to run it.

         * Don't forget to click on the "MicroPython (Raspberry Pi Pico)" interpreter in the bottom right corner.

+    * For detailed tutorials, please refer to :ref:`open_run_code_py`.

 #.
 Each time you rerun the code, you need to connect your device's Wi-Fi to ``my_esp8266``, then turn on SunFounder Controller and reconnect.
 #.
 Now, click the **Run/Stop** button in the upper right corner.